updated

 Help

-(1) OUTSIDE - THERAPY POOL ACCESS - (1-2 builders/carpenters)
+(1) OUTSIDE - THERAPY POOL DECK + STEPS - (1-2 builders/carpenters)

-We're seeking those with skills and maths!...
+Seeking those with skills and maths!

-Thanks to an amazing team, our 10x6m therapy pool and decking are done, but there are some last bits of finessing to do - waterproofing, board strengthening/levelling and step access to build.
-The latter is currently 12 wonky, steep log steps.
-We would love some proper stone stairs and sturdy handrails to get us to our much-needed daily swim.
-This involves cement work and someone who is a bit of a genius with maths, angles and levelling.
+Also needed is proper step access down to the deck.
+There are currently 12 wonky, steep log steps.
+I would love some proper stone stairs and sturdy handrails to get me to my much-needed daily swims.
+This involves cement work and someone who is really good with maths, angles and levelling.

 Tools, materials and encouraging 'whooping' noises will be provided.

-If you have time/experience and can fix some stone walls and/or build us some raised beds, you get extra biscuits.
+If you have time/experience and can fix some stone walls and/or build some raised beds, you get extra biscuits.

-(2) OUTSIDE - LAND MANAGEMENT (1-2 farmers/heavy-duty gardeners)
+(3) OUTSIDE - GENERAL LAND MANAGEMENT (1-2 farmers/heavy-duty gardeners)

 Are you super-practical, experienced in using a strimmer/weed-whacker/whipper-snipper, a petrol mower and a chainsaw... and strong enough to use them for hours at a time?

 You will not be scared of hard work for projects like the bramble apocalypse, pick-axing streams, climbing/cutting trees, logging, weeding, weeding, weeding, managing bonfires safely and raking until you probably never want to see a rake again.
 You'll know which tool(s) to use for the job, how to use them properly without breaking them (or ask for a demo), how to clean and care for them daily and where to put them in their rightful spot afterwards.
-And finally, you'll know that a good day equates to achy muscles, sweaty clothes and mucky boots, and that thought makes you smile.
+And finally, you'll know that a good day equates to sweat, achy muscles and mucky boots, and that thought makes you smile.

-We're really look forward to hearing from you and hopefully adopting you soon!
+I'm really look forward to hearing from you and hopefully adopting you soon!

 • Languages